 How to Actually Pick a Nearshore Partner Without Getting Burned

-Today there are many vendors on the internet providing nearshore teams but choosing the right one is very important and here is how you can pick the right one.
+Today there are many vendors on the internet providing nearshore teams but choosing the right one is very important and here is how you can pick the right one.- Ask for case studies of their previous clients and check what approach they follow and how they have really helped them.

 - Interview the actual engineers who will be on your project before you sign any documents.